Deep Etude (2018)

 Soul Less (2020)

-This piece was created for a choreography and dance by the multi talented artist Hagar Tenenbaum.
-It was created entirely “in the box” which means on a laptop.
+This piece was created for a choreography and dance by a multi talented artist and my friend: Hagar Tenenbaum.
+It was created entirely “in the box,” which means on a laptop.
 I mention it because that is quite unusual for me.
 Hagar worked with the never ending plasticity of her human shape, and wished for this relentless shapeshifting to be accompanied by the human voice.
 Working within the restraints of Reason’s audio software, I based the sound design around about half a dozen synthetic choirs.
 In the composition I tried to create a fluidity in the overall reading of the piece through modal changes, the use of accents and tempo fluctuations.
 If we zoom out, we see an A and B side to the music with a bit of silence in the middle.

 Entangled phrases (2019)